dks2000dks/Coursera/Readme.md

     5. Advanced Algorithms and Complexity
     6. Genome Assembly Programming Challenge
 - Repository consists of the Assignments solved in **C++** and Lecture Slides of first 3 Courses.

+## Learn SQL Basics for Data Science
+- 4 Course Specialization offered by **University of California, Davis**.
+    1. SQL for Data Science
+    2. Data Wrangling, Analysis and AB Testing with SQL
+    3. Distributed Computing with Spark SQL
+    4. SQL for Data Science Capstone Project

 ## Machine Learning
 - Machine Learning offered by Stanford University.